 Digital Halloween Fence Decorations

-You can also use electricity-powered Halloween props to scare your guests.
+You can also use animated props to scare guests.
 A zombie jumping on the fence can scare anyone to death.
-You can also use a battery-powered Fogging Gargoyles to scare off trick-or-treaters coming to your house.
+You can also use a battery-powered Fogging Gargoyles or Halloween animatronics to scare off trick-or-treaters coming to your house.